MIDS-scaling-up/v3/week09/lab/Readme.md

 We may also explore model parallelism.

-The current ideas would be to outline how this is done using PyTorch Lightning, on NLP and object detection tasks
+The current ideas would be to outline how this is done using PyTorch Lightning, on NLP and object detection tasks we will just cover simple examples here and explain how to it works